CivML-PolyMtl/InfrastructuresPlanner/README.md

 ---

-Infrastructures Planner is a cutom gym environment to plan interventions on infrastrucutres.
+Infrastructures Planner is a custom gym environment to plan interventions on infrastrucutres.

 ## Getting Started